 Embarcardero Developer Advocate.
 Ian is the current voice and face of the Delphi webinars and head of the Delphi MVP program at Embarcadero.
 Thanks Ian!

 Embarcadero MVP and Former Delphi Chief Evangelist.
 David I. has been the face and voice of Delphi for many years.
 He recorded thousands of webinars training Delphi developers.
 Thanks David!

-Embarcadero Chief Developer Advocate & Engineer.
-Jim is the current voice and face of Delphi recording many webinars about Delphi.
+Former Embarcadero Chief Developer Advocate & Engineer.
+Jim has voiced and authored many many Delphi recording and webinars about Delphi.
 Thanks Jim!

 Author of Expert Delphi and longtime Delphi Developer.
 Pawel was a long time advocate of Delphi and passed away in 2017.
 Rest in peace.

 GM – Developer Tools at Idera, Inc. Creative problem solver with strong business development skills and an eye for strategic partnerships.
 Thanks Kyle!

 Worldwide Developer Community